TarVK/model-react/README.md

 <details><summary>Exceptions</summary>
 Data loaders may throw errors, which are handled by the data hooks like you would expect for the most part.
-The interesting behaviour is that the hooks 'collect' multiple exceptions.
+The interesting behavior is that the hooks 'collect' multiple exceptions.
 So the `.catch` on the promise will receive an array of exceptions too.
 This is done because a single data retriever may have multiple exceptions, if it consists of multiple data sources.

 ```jsx
 import React from "react";